angelolab/AMP/docs/main_viewer.md

         background-color: #acf;
         color: #000"
 >
-    <b><i>Note</i></b>:  Cohorts can be loaded from any file depth less than 6
+    <b><i>Note</i></b>:  The file explorer can only search for tifs at file depths less than 6,
+    relative to the selected folder.
 </div>

 ![](./pngs/cohort_file_explorer.png)

-If the cohort was successfully loaded, you should now see a file tree within the `Files` section of the main viewer.
+If the cohort was successfully loaded, you should now see a file tree within the `Files` section (1) of the main viewer.

-Clicking on displayed checkboxes will add a figure displaying that image to the `Figures` section of the viewer.
+Clicking on displayed checkboxes will add a figure displaying that image to the `Figures` section (2) of the viewer.

 ![](./pngs/viewing.png)